-For the aircraft operating lease agreements, the lease term corresponds to the non-cancellable duration of the agreements signed except in cases where the Group is reasonably certain of exercising either an extension option or an early termination option which is included in the agreement.
-For each currency, Group's incremental borrowing rate is used to determine the lease liability.
+For operating lease agreements of aircrafts, the lease term corresponds to the non-cancellable duration of the agreements signed except in cases where the Group is reasonably certain of exercising either an extension option or an early termination option which is included in the agreement.
+Lease liabilities are discounted to present value by using the Group's incremental borrowing rates for each currency.
 IFRS 16 requires including maintenance costs in the right of use asset.
 According to that, the Group decides whether the maintenance cost is capitalized to the right of use asset by analyzing whether the maintenance cost is avoidable or unavoidable.
 The Group is obliged to return leased aircraft and their engines according to the redelivery condition which is set in the lease agreement.
 The Group needs to either maintain the aircraft so that it meets the agreed redelivery condition or settle the difference in cash to the lessor if the condition of the aircraft and its engines differs from the agreed redelivery condition.
 Maintenance costs can be divided into two groups; costs that incur independent of the usage of the aircraft / leasing period and costs that incur dependent on the usage of the aircraft / leasing period.
 Costs depending on the usage of the aircraft are not included as part of the right of use asset cost.